kenheaslip/EducationEngineer/education-engineer/tutorial.md

 Have a nice day! 👋
 ```
+>**Note**: Notice the output from the installation script is only referncing the creation of the control-plane.
+This is fine for use with small labs (like this one) or any scnenarios where you are testing very basic functionality.
+In a real environment, Kubernetes would also have "Worker Nodes" built and is where your applications would be ran.
+Check out this link for more information on kubernetes architecture [Official Kubernetes Architecture Page](https://kubernetes.io/docs/concepts/architecture/).

 5. We now have a kubernetes cluster installed but, before we continue, let's make sure everything is working properly.
-Let's query the cluster nodes and see if our Control Plane has started.
+Use the command below to query the cluster nodes and see if our Control Plane has started.
 ```
 kubectl get nodes
 ```
-If everything completed sucessfully, you should get a response similar to the below output.
-The key here is ensuring the Control Plane node status is ready.
-Depending on your systems resources, this may take a few minutes.
+If everything completed sucessfully, you should get a response similar to the output below.
+The key here is ensuring the Control Plane node status is "ready".
+Depending on your system resources, this may take a few minutes.
 Periodically execute the command until all is well.
 ```
 C:\****\****>kubectl get nodes
 NAME                 STATUS   ROLES           AGE   VERSION kind-control-plane   Ready    control-plane   28s   v1.32.2
 ```
-To further confirm cluster health, you can execute the command below.
+To further confirm your cluster is healthy, you can execute the command below.
 ```
 kubectl cluster-info --context kind-kind
 ```
-Your output should look similar to the below.
+Your results should be similar to the output shown below.
 ```
 C:\Use\****>kubectl cluster-info --context kind-kind Kubernetes control plane is running at https://127.0.0.1:51397